GaneshAmrule/GoogleNewsiOS/README.md

-# GoogleNewsiOS
+# Google news iOS
-# This project pulls news from google news app and displays.
+# This project pulls news from google news API and displays.